US government shutdown ties record for longest in history

 A separate bipartisan group of four centrist House members unveiled a compromise framework Monday for lowering health insurance costs.

-Democrats believe that millions of Americans seeing skyrocketing premiums as they enrol on health insurance programs for next year will pressure Republicans into seeking compromise.
+Democrats believe that millions of Americans seeing skyrocketing premiums as they enrol onto health insurance programmes for next year will pressure Republicans into seeking compromise.

 But Trump has held firm on refusing to negotiate, telling CBS News in an interview broadcast Sunday that he would "not be extorted".